Jeff Dunham: Personal life

 Dunham met his first wife, Paige Brown, at the Comedy Corner in West Palm Beach, Florida.
 They began dating in December 1992.
 In May 1994, Dunham married Brown and adopted her one-and-a-half-year-old daughter, Bree.
 Their daughters Ashlyn and Kenna were born in 1995 and 1997, respectively.
 Dunham's time away while performing proved a strain on the marriage and, in November 2008, he filed for divorce.

 By mid-2009, Dunham was in a relationship with Audrey Murdick, a certified nutritionist, personal trainer, and competition bodybuilder.
 On December 25, 2011, they became engaged to be married.
 On October 12, 2012, the couple married.
 On May 14, 2015, Dunham announced, via Facebook, that he and Audrey were expecting twin boys.
 In October, she gave birth to James Jeffrey and Jack Steven.

 In addition to building the dummies he uses in his act, Dunham restores antique dummies as a hobby, one of which is The Umpire, a 6 ft mechanized dummy built in 1941 to work the plate at a girls' softball game.
 The Umpire was unused and was packed away for 50 years before Dunham acquired it in early 2008.

-Dunham has harbored a love of helicopters since childhood and is fond of building and flying his own kit helicopters from Rotorway helicopter kits.
+Dunham has had a love of helicopters since childhood and is fond of building and flying his own kit helicopters from Rotorway helicopter kits.
 At the time he finished writing his autobiography in June 2010, he was beginning to build his fourth kit.
 He is also an aficionado of muscle cars and Apple, Inc. products.
 According to the July 16, 2012, television documentary The Batmobile, Dunham owns the original Batmobile used in the Tim Burton film Batman, which he had outfitted with a Corvette engine to make it street legal.